tgstoecker/A2TEA.Workflow/README.md

 If during the checkpoint steps many hypotheses are analyzed and the user chose many additional closest orthologous groups be added for multiple sequence alignment, tree building, etc. it can be a good idea to stop the run (CTRL + C) and continue without the `--use-singularity` option.
 This is due to the workflow re-evaluating the DAG at this point and scheduling a huge amount of novel jobs (several ten- to hundreds of thousands), for each of which the container environment will be entered and the appropiate environment loaded seperately.
 Note that you need to have singularity installed - e.g. `mamba  install -c conda-forge singularity`.

+# :ballot_box_with_check: Test run & data
+When cloning this repo the workflow is set up to run a three species analysis with *Hordeum vulgare*, *Zea mays* & *Oryza sativa japonica* and their reaction patterns to drought stress.
+The fasta files and sequencing reads are hosted - here.
+By running the the script `get_test_data.sh` these input files are automatically downloaded and put into the correct places.
+We recommend performing this step, reading the next passage which list several considerations regarding input data and then starting a trial run of the workflow.

 # :control_knobs: General usage
 ## Recommended steps
 1) Add or symlink all fastq files to the rawreads directory: